Barcelona Code School

 JS Bootcamp at Barcelona Code School

 We are fully welcoming this change and our students seem to like functional components much more than classes as well 🤷♀️.
 With the power of hooks we can do all the amazing things we did with classes but in the much more readable and understandable way.
-Needless to say we’ve already incorporated hooks into curriculum for the JavaScript Full-Stack Bootcamp and using them full on for all the projects we build during the course.
+Needless to say we’ve already incorporated hooks into curriculum for the Web / Mobile Development Bootcamp and using them full on for all the projects we build during the course.

 Another change we did was to include the personal portfolio project for each student into the HTML/CSS section, which is coming first in the course.
 So now from the start everyone has a published portfolio and during the bootcamp we are able to add new projects one by one into it so that by the end of the bootcamp graduates have it fully finished.
 As I see it, the portfolio website for a developer is basically an online CV with all the projects (codebase and deployed apps) included.
 It really helps to speed up the job search process which is the last final step of going through this coding experience.